-The compressive strength of the concrete shall be monitored, and trends observed.
-Where a significant amount of concrete is to be placed in a four-week period, monitoring shall include early age testing (typically seven days) and a comparison of cylinder strengths with previously measured strength gain results.
+The compressive strength of the concrete (insitu and precast) shall be monitored, and trends observed.
+Where a significant amount (more than 700 m3) of concrete is to be placed in a four week period, monitoring shall include seven day testing and a comparison of cylinder strengths with previously measured strength gain results.

-For each insitu concrete mix, where 10 or more samples have been tested, the Contractor shall provide a monthly report covering the concrete supplied in that month confirming the concrete lies within the limits of Table 12.4.
+For each insitu concrete mix, where 10 or more samples have been taken across the project, the Contractor shall provide a monthly report covering the concrete supplied in that month confirming the concrete lies within the limits of Table 12.4.